Registration as an asylum seeker

 Application for protection

-When the police at the arrival centre or the local police have registered your application for protection, they will send your application to the Directorate of Immigration (UDI) for processing.
+When the police at the arrival centre have registered your application for protection, they will send your application to the Directorate of Immigration (UDI) for processing.

 When the UDI has received the application from the police, you will receive an email confirming this.